oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

 In our case we want to optimize the extraction pressures in our PowerPlant().
 Finally, our problem is set in prob = pg.problem(optimize).

-With pop we define the the size of each population in our problem, algo is used to set the algorithm.
+With pop we define the size of each population for the optimization, algo is used to set the algorithm.
 A list of available algorithms can be found in `List of algorithms
 <https://esa.github.io/pygmo2/overview.html#list-of-algorithms>`_.